Pelicot rape case: Appeals

 The defendants had 10 days – until 29 December – to lodge an appeal.
 The 17 who did so were scheduled to have their appeals heard before a jury at a new trial towards the end of 2025, in the Court of Appeal of Nîmes.
 The prosecution lodged a counter appeal, meaning the 17 appellants could see their sentences increased as well as decreased.
 Dominique decided not to appeal his conviction or sentence.

 Eventually, 16 of the 17 men who had lodged an appeal rescinded it, leaving only one defendant to appear at a second trial.
-The expected duration of the appeal trial was reduced and it was scheduled to take place between October 6 and 9, 2025, with Dominique set to appear as a witness.
+The expected duration of the appeal trial was reduced and it was scheduled to take place between October 6 and 9, 2025.
 The defendant, Husamettin Dogan, claimed he had been manipulated by Dominique Pelicot into believing that the sex was consensual and Gisèle would only pretend to be asleep; however, videos recorded by Dominique of the incident showed Gisèle visibly unconscious and unresponsive.
-Dominique himself testified that Dogan knew she had not consented "from the start".
+Dominique, appearing as a witness, testified that Dogan knew she had not consented "from the start".
 Gisèle Pelicot also testified during the hearing; it was the first time she had seen her husband since the original trial.
 Dogan's sentence was extended from nine, to ten years as a result of the trial.
 He said that he would "accept" that sentence and not go to the Court of Cassation.

 Impact of the trial

 Gisèle's decision to waive her right to anonymity and her insistence on a public trial established her as a feminist icon and raised awareness of drug-facilitated sexual assault, rape culture, and the question of consent.
 Media outlets from around the world covered the trial.
 A group of women called Amazons of Avignon (Les Amazones d'Avignon) plastered walls near the court with messages of support for Gisèle and applauded her as she left court each day.
 Blandine Deverlanges, founder of the group, said: "She has shown such dignity and courage and humanity.
 It was a huge gift to [French women] that she chose to speak to the whole world in front of her rapist".
 The BBC included her in its 2024 list of "100 inspiring and influential women from around the world".

 On 14 September 2024, feminist organisations arranged protests in 30 areas throughout France to express solidarity with Gisèle and other victims of sexual violence, with 700 demonstrators at the Place de la République in Paris and 200 at the Palais de Justice in Marseille.
 There were further demonstrations in support of Gisèle in Paris, Lyon and other French cities in October.

-The trial raised issues around consent in French law and the need to revise the criminal code, which currently defines rape as "any act of sexual penetration committed against another person by violence, constraint, threat or surprise", with no mention of consent.
+The trial raised issues around consent in French law and the need to revise the criminal code, which defines rape as "any act of sexual penetration committed against another person by violence, constraint, threat or surprise", with no mention of consent.